Security with System Integration

 For integrating external systems with their applications, customers use providers and connectors.

 DigitalSuite supports a variety of secure protocols for the communication with the external systems as well as several schemes for authentication with different providers, including single sign-on mechanisms like OAuth 2.0.
 For secure connections, external systems must provide valid certificates; self-signed certificates cannot be used.
+For robustness reasons, external systems should not require the re-use of sessions.

 With DigitalSuite EnterpriseConnect (DSEC), the platform enables secure access to resources that are located on-premise on enterprise systems behind firewalls.
 The participating systems communicate with each other by means of secure websocket connections.